-A framework for defining ratings for open-source projects.
-In particular, the framework offers a security rating for open-source projects that may be used to assess the security risk that comes with open-source components.
+A framework for defining ratings for open source projects.
+In particular, the framework offers a security rating for open source projects that may be used to assess the security risk that comes with open source components.

-This section describes a security rating for open-source projects.
+This section describes a security rating for open source projects.
 The rating is implemented in the OssSecurityRating class.

-The rating may be used to assess how well open-source projects and their communities care about security.
-This may then be used to estimate security risks that may affect an application when it uses open-source components.
+The rating assesses how well open source projects and their communities care about security.
+The rating may be used to estimate security risks for an application that uses open source components.

 By definition, the security rating produces a score, a label and a confidence score.
 Here is a list of labels: